 Why is light switch troubleshooting so important?
 Identifying and repairing a failing switch doesn’t just help you avoid issues with your lighting.
 It also protects you from the very real risk of electrical fires and shocks.
 These troubleshooting tips also ensure you don’t damage your home’s circuitry, especially with lights that stay on for long periods, such as your porch light.

-10 Warning Signs of a Bad Light Switch
+Is a Bad Light Switch Dangerous?

-1. Flickering lights
+1. Flickering Lights

 Dealing with flickering lights is one of the most common warning signs of a bad light switch.
-If your lights flicker when you turn the switch on or off, it could indicate a loose connection in the switch.
-You may also have a problem with the wiring in your house.
+If your lights flicker when you turn the switch on or off, it usually indicates a loose connection in the switch or a problem with the wiring in your house.
+It might also be a sign of a breaker with too many electrical items attached (such as long strands of Christmas lights) or a loose housing for your light.
+If the flickering persists, it’s best to call a licensed electrician to inspect the switch and wiring.

-2. Delayed response
+2. Delayed Response

 If the switch plate feels warm to the touch, it could be a sign of a bad light switch.
 A warm switchplate can sometimes indicate a loose connection or faulty wiring, which can be a major safety hazard.
 If you notice a warm switchplate, turn off the power to the switch and call a licensed electrician immediately.

-4. Buzzing sound
+4. Buzzing Sound

-A buzzing sound from your light switch could be due to a connection that becomes loose over time.
+If you notice a buzzing sound from your switch, shut off the circuit straight away and have an electrician inspect it.
+A buzzing sound from your light switch is often due to a connection that becomes loose over time.
 Sometimes, faulty wiring can also create a loud buzzing sound.
 Hearing a buzzing noise can sometimes be a sign that your light bulb is nearing the end of its lifespan.

-5. Burning smell
+5. Burning Smell

-6. Loose switch
+6. Loose Switch

 A light switch may eventually feel loose or wobbly, which is often a sign of a bad switch.
 A loose switch may be due to a worn-out mechanism or faulty wiring.
 In some cases, the switch may have been improperly installed, causing it to loosen over time.
 If this switch is used multiple times per day, it’s likely to worsen quickly.

-7. Cracks in the switchplate
+7. Cracks in the Switchplate

 Cracks in the switchplate can eventually occur, which may damage your light switch in some cases.
 These cracks often happen due to wear and tear.
 Tightening the screws too much can also result in switch plates due to the additional stress.
 However, cracks can sometimes indicate a more significant issue with the electrical wiring or switch itself.

-Consider increasing the size of the plate or switching from brittle plastic to a more durable material such as metal.
+Consider increasing the size of the plate or switching from brittle plastic to a more durable material, such as metal.
 Your local home repair store is likely to have a number of attractive switchplates that could match your house’s decor.

-8. Light switch tends to stick
+8. Light Switch Tends to Stick

 If the light switch sticks or is difficult to flip, it could be a sign of a bad switch.
 A sticking switch could be due to a worn-out mechanism, which is especially common in many older homes in Cary, NC.
 Sometimes, the light switch may need to be lubricated to function correctly.
 Either way, it’s important to take care of this problem.

-9. Problems with multiple lights
+9. Problems with Multiple Lights

 Sometimes, a problem with a light switch isn’t limited to one switch, as it may be impacting multiple lights in your residence.
 Dealing with multiple light switch issues is often a sign of a bigger problem with your electrical system.
 This can often be a wiring issue in your home, which is a safety hazard.

-10. Sparking while turning on the switch
+10. Sparking While Turning on the Switch

 If your light switch sparks when it’s turned on, it could be due to a variety of reasons, whether it’s a loose connection, faulty wiring, or even a worn-out switch.
 When it sparks, you might even hear your light switch making a popping sound.
 If this happens, turn off the power to the light switch and contact an electrician right away.